Burst-Statistics/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 3.1.4 =
+* December 23rd 2025
+* Improvement: styling of datatable blocks and loading states.
+* Improvement: referrer query performance improvements.
+* Improvement: parameter query performance improvements.
+* Improvement: exclude track hit over Rest Api from the Burst Rest Api Optimizer, this way all plugins are loaded during the hit, which is required for hook goals.
+* Improvement: added fallback to default method for combine variables and scripts, in case the uploads directory is not writable.
+* Improvement: the 'cron not running' notice not dismissible anymore, as it is a critical issue.
+* Improvement: allow search for formatted data on datatables, e.g. you can now search for 'United States' instead of US on the locations datatable.
+* Improvement: add parameter filtering.
+* Fix: filtering on devices block.

 = 3.1.0.3 =
 * December 1st
 * Fix: saving settings changes after saving initial changes required a reload.